peterarsentev/code_quality_principles/README.md

         }
     }

-Let's focus of this snippet.
+Let's focus on this snippet.

     @Override
     public Integer next() {